hyperthunk/econfig/README.markdown

 Why
 ===

-Because every Erlang/OTP app I come across seems to have a module named
-<app>_config which invariably pulls configuration data from disk (or elsewhere)
-and then stores and exposes it in/from one of the following....
+Because every Erlang/OTP app I write or come across on github seems to have a module named {appname}_config which invariably pulls configuration data from disk (or elsewhere) and then stores and exposes it in/from one of the following....

 * a gen_server process
 * application:get_env/set_env